abhiabhi0/obsidan-programmerCave/Interview Prep/01 - Resume Questions/01 - Ruby Monolith to Go-Based Microservices Decomposition.md

     - Utilized caching layers to reduce frequent database lookups across services.

 #### **7. Can you describe a specific service you worked on during the decomposition?**
+- I was working in plus team, so I have made changes from Plus team's perspective in other teams repo.
+- We wanted to show different plus upsell based on user's subscription status, the current amount of basket etc..

 #### **8. How did you ensure collaboration across cross-functional teams?**